 Why volumes matter

-- Storage choices affect performance and reliability.
+- storage choices directly affect performance and recovery

 volumes: